nus-cs3281/2020/students/le0tan/observations.md

 1. **Separate source code from documentation**: Hugo has two separate repositories for documentation website and source code.
 For projects that are more like a [platform](https://nus-cs2103-ay1920s2.github.io/website/se-book-adapted/chapters/reuse.html#platforms), it makes more sense to separate the documentation from the source code as its usage is meant to be extended by the community's creativity (i.e. it's not limited to be used as it is).
 1. **Testing for multiple platforms**: Hugo makes use of AppVeyor to test on Windows.
+1. **Automated documentation generation**: Hugo supports several types of configuration syntax (e.g. JSON, YAML, etc.), and in the documentation the author only needs to write one version - a special template will parse the provided one and convert it to different languages.
 1. **Official template gallery**: as mentioned in a previous point, a platform-like project should have a place for the community to showoff their creativity.
+1. **Active master with versioned branches**: When a PR is approved in Hugo, normally the reviewer will merge it to master before the next release.
+And each release is branched periodically from master.
+This could possibly save some work from resolving conflicts at one time when doing a release - but the milage may vary on the project basis.
+1. **Extremely Active Maintainers**: [bep](https://github.com/bep) reviewed my PRs within hours and sometimes our communication is like chatting on Telegram.
+Although this is not realistic for every OSS project, but the contributors would feel much more supported if the feedback is timely.

 ### Insights for Internal Projects